Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on your business activities in Tallahassee, FL, both you and your employees could use a company vehicle and deduct the associated costs.
-There are two options for claiming this deduction:
+Depending on the nature of your Tallahassee, FL business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+You can take this deduction using one of two methods:

 - Keep a record of actual expenses, including maintenance, registration, and gas, to see if this results in a larger deduction than the standard mileage rate.